 Restricted stock units.
-During fiscal year 2021, performance-based RSUs were granted under our 2009 Amended and Restated Plan to some of our named executive officers, because they have a choice of options and/or performance-based RSUs for the 50% of their award that is not contingent on TSR performance.
+During fiscal year 2022, performance-based RSUs were granted to some of our named executive officers, because they have a choice of options and/or performance-based RSUs for the 50% of their award that is not contingent on TSR performance.
 The performance conditions require that RSUs are only earned when we meet threshold levels of profitability described in the table below, based on our actual adjusted performance compared to targeted levels of earnings for each of the three performance periods: (1) third fiscal quarter; (2) fourth fiscal quarter; and (3) the third and fourth fiscal quarters combined.
-One half of the RSUs granted may be earned based on the earnings for each of the third and fourth fiscal quarters.
-No more than 100% of the RSUs granted may be earned, and once the target is met for a performance period, all RSUs associated with that period are earned.
-If the target for a performance period is not met, none of the RSUs for that period are earned.
+One half of the RSUs granted may be earned based on the earnings for each of the target is met for a performance period, all RSUs associated with that period are earned.
+If the target for a performance period is not met, none of the RSUs granted are earned.
 However, if the cumulative target for both periods is achieved in either period or in the combined period, 100% of the RSUs granted are earned.